FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 4 only provides partial support for Firebird 5.0, and the generated-keys support does not work in all cases due to Firebird 5.0 now supporting multi-row `RETURNING`.
-Full Firebird 5.0 support will become available in Jaybird 5.
+Full Firebird 5.0 support is available in Jaybird 5.

 Jaybird 3 supports Firebird versions 2.0 - 4.0.
 Support for Firebird 4.0 is
 limited to the Firebird 3.0 feature set.
 Formally, Firebird 5.0 is not supported,